MatMgl/ts-passengers-wind-analysis/README.md

-# Time Series Analysis Project – ts-passengers-wind-analysis
+# Time Series Analysis Project

 This repository contains a project prepared for the course **Time Series Analysis**, carried out as part of university coursework.